KrystianJachna/Sentiment-Analysis/data/README.md

 ## Data Structure

 The raw data is stored in CSV files (`raw/train.csv` and `raw/test.csv`).
-Each file contains 3 columns: class index (ranging from 1 to 5), review title, and review text.
+Each file contains 3 columns: class index (ranging from 1 to 5), review description, and review text.
 For example, a row in the data might look like this:

 ```"1","mens ultrasheer","This model may be ok for sedentary types, but I'm active and get around alot in my job - consistently found these stockings rolled up down by my ankles!
 Not Good!!
 Solution: go with the standard compression stocking, 20-30, stock #114622.
 Excellent support, stays up and gives me what I need.
 Both pair of these also tore as I struggled to pull them up all the time.
 Good riddance/bad investment!"```

-After preprocessing, the processed data will be stored in the `processed/` directory.

 ## Data Source